American Heart Month: Gundersen cardiologist and patient reunite after award-winning program saves his life

 The goal of the P1 program is to open the coronary artery in Gundersen’s catheterization lab within 90 minutes of the patient arriving at Emergency Services.
 To those on the P1 team, this is known as the door-to-balloon time.

 Gundersen has received national recognition for its high-level care of heart attack patients.
-For the last three years, the American College of Cardiology (ACC) has recognized Gundersen with the National Cardiovascular Data Registry (NCDR) Chest Pain-MI Registry Performance Achievement Award.
+For the last five years, the American College of Cardiology (ACC) has recognized Gundersen with the National Cardiovascular Data Registry (NCDR) Chest Pain-MI Registry Performance Achievement Award.
 It honors Gundersen’s sustained, top-level performance in quality care and adherence to ACC and American Heart Association guidelines and recommendations.
 The registry allows Gundersen to use a robust quality improvement process, use data to improve treatment, and ultimately, make positive changes for the outcome for heart attack patients.

 “These awards are the token of our outstanding work with great collaborative teamwork,” Chokesuwattanskul said.
 “The program relies upon a high degree of collaboration between community hospitals, Gundersen Health System, Gundersen’s Heart Institute, EMS networks, our ambulance and air transportation.”